LAMMPS website

 New compute rattlers/atom to identify under-coordinated particles (rattlers) and a new fix nonaffine/displacement to measure the nonaffine displacement of particles (Joel Clemmer, SNL) PR #3858

-New compute reaxff/atom to get access to local bond information for ReaxFF (Richard Berger, LANL) PR #3938
+New compute reaxff/atom command to get access to local bond information for ReaxFF (Richard Berger, LANL) PR #3938

 Add feature to compute sna/atom to use a fixed number of neighbors, and a new compute slcsa/atom for supervised learning structural analysis, (Paul Lafourcade, CEA) PR #3996